How This Site Works (p. 1)

 Goal 3: An “Off the Shelf” solution

-I looked at a number of tools that would achieve my goals, before deciding on a Ruby-based static site generator called Middleman.
+Since I didn’t want to start this project from absolute scratch, I looked at a number of existing tools before deciding on a Ruby-based static site generator called Middleman.
 With Middleman I can still use code in my articles, but instead of that code running whenever a user visits my page, it runs only once ever: only at the time I generate the HTML files that make up the site.

 I spent a few hours building up a “boilerplate” project that basically contains everything but the style and content of this site.
 “Boilerplate” projects give developers a starting place if they wish to create their own I wanted to share it because if you know Ruby and want to run a static blog, this is a solid place to start.
 You can view my Middleman Boilerplate project here.
 It’s intended to be a comfortable starting point for creating a new website if someone wishes to in the future.